touchlane/NetapixTools/README.md

 # Image normalizer

 Supporting Python script.
-Changes the orientation of the images in the folder due to entered parameter.
+Changes the orientation of the images in the folder due to entered parameter than crops it to sutisfy requirements of the [Netapix app](https://github.com/touchlane/Netapix).

 # Installation